TheMaster1127/HTVM/README.md

         Furthermore, the HTVM engine is built with a **trace-back algorithm** designed specifically to map generated code lines back to their origin in the HTVM source file, bridging the debugging gap directly.

+        And most importantly, I've built a simple debugger to HTVM where you can use breakpoints and in the target language you'll be able to see the variables, local and global.
+It's not perfect, it doesn't support arrays, but it's better than nothing.

 4.  **Concern: Leaky Abstractions & Performance**
     *   *The Question:* Will generated code be performant?
 Does it leverage target language strengths, or is it generic?
 Does over-reliance on Programming Blocks defeat the purpose?